Why create a bar chart in Python with Matplotlib?

 Now that we’ve taken care of this, we’ve come to the last section on chart formatting.
 Although last in place, it is certainly not last in value, so keep reading.

-How to Add a Title to a Bar Chart in Python with Matplotlib?
+How to Add a Title to a Matplotlib Bar Chart using plt.title?

 Every plot needs a title and yours will be no different.